-In line with previous work, the conflict detection measures focus on the difference in latency and confidence between incorrectly solved conflict trials and correctly solved noconflict trials (De Neys et al., 2013; Frey et al., 2018; Mevel et al., 2014; Pennycook et al., 2015).
-The results for correct responses are not analyzed.
-Given that it is assumed that in case of correct responding reasoners also managed to block the heuristic response - and thereby resolved the conflict they initially detected - their response latency and confidence does not give us a pure indication of conflict detection efficiency per se (i.e. their initial doubt following conflict detection is also resolved, e.g., De Neys et al., 2013).
-This complicates the interpretation of conflict problems are solved incorrectly are discarded (e.g. De Neys & Glumicic, 2008; Pennycook et al., 2015).
+In line with previous work, the conflict detection measures focus on the difference in latency and confidence between incorrectly solved conflict trials and correctly solved no-conflict trials (De Neys et al., 2013; Frey et al., 2018; Mevel et al., 2015; Pennycook et al., 2015).
+The results for correct responses are not analysed.
+Given that it is assumed that in case of correct responding reasoners also managed to block the heuristic response - and thereby resolved the conflict they initially detected - their response latency and confidence does not give us a pure indication of conflict detection efficiency per se (i.e., their initial doubt following conflict detection is also resolved, e.g., De Neys et al., 2013).
+This complicates the interpretation of conflict detection measures in case of correct responding.
+Finally, the rare trials in which no-conflict problems are solved incorrectly are discarded (e.g., De Neys & Glumicic, 2008; Pennycook et al., 2015).
 Since in these problems both intuitive heuristic and logico-mathematical principle cue the correct response, it is hard to interpret incorrect responses on the no-conflict problem unequivocally.